John Wilson (Canadian writer)

-John Wilson (born Edinburgh, Scotland, 1951) is a Canadian author.
+John Alexander Wilson (born August 3, 1951, in Edinburgh, Scotland) is a Canadian author of historical fiction and non-fiction.
+He is the author of over 30 books, 300 articles and essays, and 30 poems.

 Biography

-Wilson was born in Edinburgh, Scotland on August 3, 1951.
+Wilson was born in Edinburgh, Scotland on August 3, 1951, to James Annan and Evelyn Victoria Marguerite Wilson.
 He grew up on the Island of Skye, and in Paisley.

-After university, where he obtained a degree in Geology, Wilson worked as a geologist in Zimbabwe, before moving to Canada.
+In 1975, Wilson received a Bachelor of Science with honours in geology from the University of St Andrews.
+After graduation, he worked as a geologist in Zimbabwe before moving to Canada.
 For nine years, he worked for the Alberta Geological Survey in Edmonton.

-In 1989, Wilson wrote an article that was published by The Globe and Mail.
-Wilson writes historical fiction and non-fiction.
-He is the author of over 30 books, 300 articles and essays, and 30 poems.

-Wilson now lives in Lantzville on Vancouver Island.